-Amlodipine is also used to prevent chest pain caused by heart disease (angina).
+It is also used to prevent chest pain caused by heart disease (angina).

-To make sure amlodipine is safe for you, tell your doctor if you:
+Amlodipine is not suitable for everyone.
+To make sure it's safe for you, tell your doctor if you:

 - have liver or kidney disease